amol-17/gesture-media-control/README.md

 - Expand the hidden icon
 - Right click on hand gesture icon
 - Click on exit
-- Yeah, it is that simple 😉😉
+- Yeah, it's that simple 😉😉
 ```

 - Any changes, improvements are welcome.